nikhilweee/blog-jekyll/_posts/2017-04-12-rubiks-cube.md

 Notice how the consecutive `UU`s are important to bring the top edges back to position.
 <object id="base" type="text/html" style="width: 100%; height: 500px;" data="/resources/cube/algorithms/rururuuru"></object>

-## Orient the Last Layer Corners

-`R' D' R D`

-Swapping the edges on the last layer can be tricky to understand.
-Take a look below.
-Notice how the orienttion of the four corners is changed after an even iteration.
-<object id="base" type="text/html" style="width: 100%; height: 500px;" data="/resources/cube/algorithms/rdrd"></object>

 ## Position the Last Layer Corners

 `U R U' L' U R' U' L`